De-Slaug/cse15l-lab-reports/index.md

-Well he collapsed of stevens johnson syndrome on the ER floor.
+Well he collapsed of Stevens-Johnson syndrome on the E.R. floor.